Glucokinase

 Glucokinase is an enzyme that facilitates phosphorylation of glucose to glucose-6-phosphate.
+In medicine, the term is often used to refer to a specific hexokinase found in vertebrates and coded by the gene GCK in humans, but the EC number 2.7.1.2 (glucokinase) refers instead to an even more glucose-specific enzyme found in invertebrates and microorganisms.
+Unless otherwise specified, this article will be discussing the vertebrate enzyme.

 Glucokinase is expressed in cells of the liver and pancreas of humans and most other vertebrates.
 In each of these organs it plays an important role in the regulation of carbohydrate metabolism by acting as a glucose sensor, triggering shifts in metabolism or cell function in response to rising or falling levels of glucose, such as occur after a meal or when fasting.
 Mutations of the gene for this enzyme can cause unusual forms of diabetes or hypoglycemia.

 Glucokinase (GK) is a hexokinase isozyme, related homologously to at least three other hexokinases.
 All of the hexokinases can mediate phosphorylation of glucose to glucose-6-phosphate (G6P), which is the first step of both glycogen synthesis and glycolysis.
 However, glucokinase is coded by a separate gene and its distinctive kinetic properties allow it to serve a different set of functions.
 Glucokinase has a lower affinity for glucose than the other hexokinases do, and its activity is localized to a few cell types, leaving the other three hexokinases as more important preparers of glucose for glycolysis and glycogen synthesis for most tissues and organs.
 Because of this reduced affinity, the activity of glucokinase, under usual physiological conditions, varies substantially according to the concentration of glucose.
-Additionally, unlike other hexokinase isozymes, glucokinase is not subject to feedback inhibition by physiological levels its product, glucose-6-phosphate, allowing for continuing function even under high product production.
+Additionally, unlike other hexokinase isozymes, glucokinase is not subject to feedback inhibition by physiological levels of its product, glucose-6-phosphate, allowing for continuing function even under high product production.

 Nomenclature

 Alternative names for this enzyme are: human hexokinase IV, hexokinase D, and ATP:D-hexose 6-phosphotransferase, EC 2.7.1.1 (previously 2.7.1.2).
 The common name, glucokinase, is derived from its relative specificity for glucose under physiologic conditions.

-Some biochemists have argued that the name glucokinase should be abandoned as misleading, as this enzyme can phosphorylate other hexoses in the right conditions, and there are distantly related enzymes in bacteria with more absolute specificity for glucose that better deserve the name and the EC 2.7.1.2.
+Some biochemists have argued that the name glucokinase should be abandoned as misleading, as this enzyme can phosphorylate other hexoses in the right conditions, and there are distantly related enzymes in bacteria with more absolute specificity for glucose that better deserve the name (see for example EC 2.7.1.2).
 Nevertheless, glucokinase remains the name preferred in the contexts of medicine and mammalian physiology.

 Another mammalian glucose kinase, ADP-specific glucokinase, was discovered in 2004.
 The gene is distinct and similar to that of primitive organisms.
 It is dependent on ADP rather than ATP (suggesting the possibility of more effective function during hypoxia), and the metabolic role and importance remain to be elucidated.